When it comes to pregnancy and breastfeeding, it can be particularly difficult to get a straight answer on the safety of cannabis and CBD use.

 The best choice is to not use anything at all, but that’s obviously not always an option.
 Every mother wants to do what’s best for her child so it’s no surprise that many are starting to veer away from dangerous pharmaceutical medications while pregnant or breastfeeding, and turning to cannabis instead.

 So to sum it all up, take care of yourself.
 It’s hard to take proper care of a baby if you’re not feeling at your best, and if it takes a little bit of cannabis or CBD to get you there, then more power to you mama.

 ***These statements have not been evaluated by the Food and Drug Administration.
 The efficacy of these products and the testimonials made have not been confirmed by FDA- approved research.

-This article is intended to diagnose, treat, cure or prevent any disease or ailment.
+This article is not intended to diagnose, treat, cure or prevent any disease or ailment.
 All information presented here is not meant as a substitute for or alternative to information from health care practitioners.

 Please consult with a trusted healthcare professional about potential interactions or other possible complications before using any cannabis or CBD product.

 “Cannabis use during pregnancy: Pharmacokinetics and effects on child development.”
 Pharmacology & Therapeutics.
 Feb 2018.
 182: 133-151